Gator Global Initiative 2016

 The Gator Global Initiative (GGI) is a social impact event that seeks to provide a space where students explore their individual and collective capacity to effect social change.
 Students participate in focus area sessions (i.e. Human Rights, Health Disparities, Peace Building, among others) to enhance their knowledge and understanding of significant issues impacting our community and communities worldwide, and explore creative and innovative solutions to these challenges.
 Students also attend a skills session to gain new tools for social change.
 Opportunities to connect and reflect with peers and presenters are embedded throughout GGI and these serve to establish new networks of collaboration, foster leadership development, and identify intersections across passions, disciplines and interests.
 At the heart of GGI is a call to commitment and action.

-We are also accepting applications for tabling exhibitors who would like to display their art focusing on social change and/or set up an exhibit during the conference to share what your organization is doing and to help participants of GGI get connected to organizations on campus and in the community that are involved in activities that align with the participants' passions for social good.
+We are also accepting applications for tabling exhibitors who would like to display their art focusing on social change and/or set up an exhibit during the conference to share what your organization is doing towards social change.
+Through this, you will have the opportunity to help participants of GGI get connected to organizations on campus and in the community that are involved in activities that align with the participants' passions for social good.
 UF/Santa Fe students, faculty/staff, and community organizations are encouraged to table.
 You must still register for the conference, if you would like to attend.
-For tabling only, you do not have to pay the registration fee.
+For tabling only, you do not have to pay the registration fee but you will be required to leave after the networking lunch is over.
 To submit a tabling request complete the form and select "Tabling" at the following link: I Want to Ignite Minds Towards Social Change!

 2016 GATOR GLOBAL INITIATIVE CONFERENCE SCHEDULE (TENTATIVE)